usaid-cs/yesterday-i-learned/random.md

 - "57 Varieties" is just a marketing lucky number.
 Even back when they came up with 57, Heinz was already selling 60 products.
 - One of your bois Sean was at SAP and Amazon for a whole year combined.
 - Some places call Bethlehem, ["Bayt Lahm"](https://www.youtube.com/watch?v=aao9vohLHjA).
 Bethlehem means "house of bread" in Hebrew, and "house of meat" in Arabic.
 As of 2007, only 25000 people live there.
-- Binary search trees, aka "trees", have a lookup runtime of O(log n), but only if the tree is balanced.
 - 女湯 is where women simmer themselves.
 - To contain dirt (or to perheps give foreigners a hint), where the Japanese expect you to take off your shoes, there is often a change in elevation.
 At your typical entryway called [玄関](https://en.wikipedia.org/wiki/Genkan), the elevation is lower than the rest of the floor.
 - Asian men can be at most a 8.5 out of 10, say people on [Okay Cupid](https://theblog.okcupid.com/race-and-attraction-2009-2014-107dcbb4f060).